naimuddin01/doctors-portal-client/README.md

 4. **👩‍⚕️ Doctor Categories:** The website categorizes doctors by their specialties, ensuring users can find the right healthcare professional for their needs.

-5. **Order History:** Completed orders are automatically logged in the user's profile.
-Easily track past orders and reorder favorite items.

-6. **📅 Appointment Overview:** Users have access to a user-friendly dashboard displaying all their appointments in one place, simplifying the management of their medical schedule.
+5. **📅 Appointment Overview:** Users have access to a user-friendly dashboard displaying all their appointments in one place, simplifying the management of their medical schedule.

-7. **📊 Doctor Availability:**  Doctors can update their availability in real-time, ensuring users have the most accurate appointment options.
+6. **📊 Doctor Availability:**  Doctors can update their availability in real-time, ensuring users have the most accurate appointment options.

-8. **APIs:** Utilize RESTful APIs to retrieve product lists and details programmatically.
+7. **APIs:** Utilize RESTful APIs to retrieve product lists and details programmatically.

 ## Project Installation